The German financial sector: Backbone of the Economy, at home and abroad

 Living standards5 german cities in the top ten worldwide for quality of life.

 Germany’s financial industry is trusted throughout Europe, with high certification standards managed by BaFin, the Federal Financial Supervisory Authority.
-BaFin supports the function and integrity of the German financial system, supervising more than 1,600 banks, 700 financial services institutions, 500 insurance companies, 6,000 domestic investment funds, and numerous other organisations and institutions (as of Dec.
-2017).
+BaFin supports the function and integrity of the German financial system, supervising more than 1,600 banks, 700 financial services institutions, 500 insurance companies, 6,000 domestic investment funds, and numerous other organisations and institutions.
 Overall, BaFin maintains trust in the German financial system.

 European FDI leaderDevelopment of FDI projects in financial services in Europe (by number, 2010-2018)

 Germany is an excellent location for investment and trade in the financial industry–whether in banking, insurance, private equity, clearing or FinTech sectors, among others.
 A solid, educated workforce, openness to foreign collaboration, along with stable regulation paired with groundbreaking innovation make Germany the choice for forward-thinking financial leaders, both in Europe and beyond.